-Caroline is a Human and Organizational Development (HOD) Major from North Salem, NY.
-She has embraced music from a young age and hopes to continue her work curating musical enrichment programs for older adults with Alzheimer’s disease and dementia as well as researching their effectiveness.
-Building on this background, she is interested in exploring an interdisciplinary way to make music therapy more accessible and structured through a business approach.
+Caroline is a Human and Organizational Development (HOD) major.
+She plans on using her passion for music to curate musical enrichment programs for adults with Alzheimer’s disease and dementia, taking an interdisciplinary approach to make music therapy more accessible and structured through novel business models.
 Caroline also enjoys playing piano, photography, hiking, and painting.

-Christopher is an Economics and History major from Oak Park, IL.
+Christopher is an Economics and History major.
 While his studies typically consist of reading and writing, he loves to use his voice for creative purposes.
-Building upon his start as a successful YouTuber, he hopes to venture into new forms of broadcast media to share his energy with others.
+Building upon his start as a successful YouTuber, he hopes to venture into new forms of broadcast media, sharing his energy and passions with others.
 He loves playing and following sports, eating ice cream year-round, and taking long drives while blasting country music.

-Kirsten is studying Biology in the College of Arts and Science and is a dinosaur-lover from Bloomington, Illinois.
-She enjoys creative and intellectual pursuits of all shapes and sizes, including dance (classical ballet), visual art, music (violin), and creative writing.
-She utilizes the arts as an avenue for volunteering, sharing, and teaching in her school and community and ardently embraces the Renaissance spirit, which constantly seeks a deeper understanding of the world and the connection of knowledge and concepts through comparison.
-She has a passion for applying the arts to daily life as a tool for enrichment and self-discovery.
+Kirsten plans to major in Biology.
+She is a dinosaur-lover who enjoys creative and intellectual pursuits of all shapes and sizes, including classical ballet, visual art, playing violin, and creative writing.
+She utilizes the arts in volunteer activities at her high school and in her community.
+Kirsten possesses a Renaissance spirit, constantly seeking a deeper understanding of the world and the connection of knowledge and concepts through comparison.
+She is passionate about using the arts as a tool for enrichment and self-discovery in everyday life.

-Lia is a Cognitive Studies major from Naples, Florida.
-She hopes to use her background in theatrical and vocal performance as well as her passion for education to explore how the arts can be used to enhance learning.
+Lia is a Cognitive Studies major who hopes to use her background in theatrical and vocal performance as well as her passion for education to explore how the arts can be used to enhance learning.